tgblackburn/ptarmigan/docs/input.md

 * `rms_divergence` (optional, default = `0.0`): if specified, the angles between particle initial momenta and the beam propagation axis are normally distributed, with given standard deviation.
 * `offset` (optional, default = `[0.0, 0.0, 0.0]`): introduces an alignment error between the particle beam and the laser pulse, as defined by the location of the beam centroid at the time when the peak of the laser pulse passes through focus.
 The offsets are defined with respect to the beam propagation axis: the first two components are perpendicular to this axis and the third is parallel to it.
-For example, if the offset is `[0.0, 0.0, delta]` and the collision angle is `0.0`, the peak of the laser reaches the focal plane before the beam centroid does; the collision, while perfectly aligned in the perpendicular directions, is delayed by time `delta/(2c)`.
+For example, if the offset is `[0.0, 0.0, delta > 0]` and the collision angle is `0.0`, the peak of the laser reaches the focal plane before the beam centroid does; the collision, while perfectly aligned in the perpendicular directions, is delayed by time `delta/(2c)`.

 ## output